IsNemoEqualTrue/monitor-table-change-with-WPF-WCF-sqltabledependency-example/README.md

 Listen for table change alert
 Using the SqlTableDependency is a good way to make your data driven application (whether it be Web or Windows Forms) more efficient by removing the need to constantly re-query your database checking for data changes.

-Instead of executing a request from client to the database, we do the reverse: sending a notification from database to clients applications.
+**Instead of executing a request from client to the database, we do the reverse: sending a notification from database to clients applications**.

 The following video show how to build a web application able to send real time notifications to clients.
 The code is visible below:

 [![IMAGE ALT TEXT HERE](http://img.youtube.com/vi/c2LfyCmy65A/0.jpg)](https://www.youtube.com/watch?v=c2LfyCmy65A)

+## Get notifications on record change using WPF and WCF
+This example show how to keep up to date WPF client applications displaying Stock prices.
+Every WPF client has a grid that needs to be automatically updated whenever a stock price change.

+### WCF server application implementing Publish-Subscribe pattern
+Let's assume that we have a table as: